Showing posts with label zzmyowndiarieszz. Show all posts

 12 January 2004

 ‘Went to London yesterday.
 First to Kensal Rise, to the Simon/Underwood house, to join Andrew and a Jewish expert, Moshe Rosenfeld, to look over the Jewish books.
-Moshe spent a couple of hours in the house, but he seemed more interested in chatting about general Jewish things, then in really giving us much info on the books.
+Moshe spent a couple of hours in the house, but he seemed more interested in chatting about general Jewish things, than in really giving us much info on the books.
 He wasn’t very enthusiastic about the collection, largely because of its strong Zionist focus, but, later, when he went to have another look at the books, he kept looking at individual volumes and saying they might be valuable.
 I don’t think he knew that much.
 He said he would talk to a friend of his, a real book dealer, later that day and get back to Andrew.
 I expect I’ll hear him from him tonight.’

 24 January 2004